 4.1 Well-kept records are essential to good child protection practice.
 All staff are clear about the need to record and report concerns about a child or children within the school.
-Records of concerns are written down (or typed), signed (possibly electronically) and dated and passed immediately to the Designated Safeguarding Lead (or a Deputy).
+Records of concerns are written down, signed and dated and passed immediately to the Designated Safeguarding Lead (or a Deputy).
 The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be shared with other agencies (in accordance with the Data Protection Act 2018 and GDPR principles).

 4.2 Records relating to actual or alleged abuse or neglect are stored apart from normal pupil or staff records.
 Normal records sometimes have markers to show that there is sensitive material stored elsewhere.
 This is to protect individuals from accidental access to sensitive material by those who do not need to know.